survivejs/react-book/manuscript/02_developing_with_webpack.md

 </html>
 ```

-We'll generate the file dynamically at *Building Kanban*, but this is good enough for now.
+We'll generate this file dynamically at *Building Kanban*, but the current setup is good enough for now.

 ## Setting Up Webpack Configuration

 We'll need to tell Webpack how to deal with the assets we just set up.
-For this purpose we'll build *webpack.config.js*.
+For this purpose we'll develop a *webpack.config.js* file.
 Webpack and its development server will be able to discover this file through convention.

 To map our application to *build/bundle.js* we need configuration like this: